Websoft9/docker-library/README.md

 This repository include 200+ applications based on docker compose, e.g [WordPress, MySQL, Odoo, MongoDB, GitLab, Elastic, Ghost, Grafana, Graylog, Kafka, n8n, Moodle, Nextcloud, ONLYOFFICE, phpMyAdmin...](https://github.com/Websoft9/docker-library/tree/main/apps).

-All these applications integrated to [Websoft9](https://github.com/Websoft9/websoft9) which is a web-based PaaS platform on single machine.

 You can use them for bussiness management, content management, data analysis, development, DevOps and any things you want to do.

 We will try our best to use official images and will not intentionally maintain Docker images for each app on Docker Hub, focusing on the arrangement and connection between containers.
 If you can use docker, you already know how to use and develop an application for [Websoft9](https://www.websoft9.com).

 ## How to use it?

+All these applications integrated to [Websoft9](https://github.com/Websoft9/websoft9) which is a web-based PaaS platform on single machine.
+The appstore menu will display all of applications in the library, you can click **Install** to use the application you want.

+If you don't want to use the **Websoft9**, you can also quickly install it through scripts.

 ### Quickstart